World Cup: Fans buzzing but nervous for Wales v Ukraine play-off final

 One Ukraine fan said a win was important for the "Ukrainian soul".

-Fans have begun descending on Cardiff for one of the most important games in decades.
+Fans have already begun descending on Cardiff for one of the most important games in decades.

 The game kicks off at 17:00 BST at the Cardiff City Stadium, where home tickets have sold out.